 Your support changes lives.
-Trócaire has an obligation to you, our supporter, to make sure that your donations are being spent wisely and that you know how your money is being used.
+Trócaire has an obligation to our supporters and funders, to make sure that donations are being spent wisely and that you know how your money is being used.
 We want to reassure you that Trócaire takes the trust you place in us very seriously.

 As a charity supported by voluntary public donations Trócaire is committed to: